richardanaya/libw/README.md

 * only uses `#[no_std]` and `alloc` to encourage non-bloated wasm binaries
 * does not require rust be built with `wasm32-wasi`
-* high level operations independent of unix
+* high level operations independent of POSIX
 * great way to learn exactly how `wasi` works!.

 # hello world